Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/README.md

 10. **Querying Databases with SQL: SELECT, FROM, and ORDER BY**
 - In this lab activity, I used SQL commands to retrieve and organize information from a database.
 I applied the `SELECT` and `FROM` statements to return specific data and used the `ORDER BY` keyword to sort the query results based on a designated column.
 As a security analyst, knowing how to query and analyze database information is essential for identifying patterns, improving security, and ensuring data integrity.

+11. **Filtering Numbers and Dates in SQL: Using Comparison Operators** In this lab activity, I worked with numeric and date-based data in SQL, using comparison operators to filter specific results effectively.
+I applied operators such as `=`, `>`, `<`, `<>`, `>=`, and `<=` to retrieve data based on precise conditions.
+For example, I filtered records to identify machines needing updates or login attempts occurring within a specific timeframe.
+As a security analyst, mastering these operators is critical for analyzing numerical and date-related data to identify vulnerabilities, investigate incidents, and maintain system security.